wiamhalouane/my-first-python-project/README.md

 # My First Python Project

-This is my first project to learn Git and GitHub.
+This is my first Python project to learn Python, Git and GitHub.

+## Technologies
+- Python
+- Git
+- GitHub

+## What I learned
+- How to create a repository
+- How to commit changes
-## How to run
+- How to push code to GitHub

-Run:

-python main.py